Blockstream/green_android/BUILD.md

 The pre-built native libraries are the same versions used in the builds published by GreenAddress.
 Gradle/Android Studio will automatically use the latest.

+To download and update manually native libraries to the latest supported run:

+`cd app && ./fetch_gdk_binaries.sh && cd ..`

 #### Cross-compile the native libraries (advanced):